front-end-foundations/7-ajax-11ty/readme.md

 };
 ```

-Restart the server and you'll find the img folder in _site.
+Restart the server and you'll find the img folder in `_site`.

-The image path needs to be altered from a relative path to a root path:
+The image path needs to be altered from a relative path to a root directory path:

 `![Image of apples](/img/apples.png)`